cst0601/cst0601.github.io/_posts/2022-11-26-amtrak-trip-to-mi.md

 car and carried all the valuable things with me in my backpack as I am not interested in getting stolen.

 The network is ... not good.
-There was no wifi or any kind of network service on the train.
+There was no WiFi or any kind of network service on the train.
 So you could only depend on your celluar.
-Whats worse, as the train gradually travels towards nowhere, or the Rocky mountains, I could not get good connection.
+What's worse, as the train gradually travels towards nowhere, or the Rocky mountains, I could not get good connection.
 It had been some time since the last time I was cut out from any Internet connection.
 The good thing is I have my kindle with me.